gbluma/concatenative-php/tutorial.md

     [ 'hello ' 'there' 'world' ] . ;

-Even nested expressions work.
+Nested expressions work.
 In the following we take the content of web-page, take the length of it (11193 characters), take the length of the length (`str_len('11193') = 5`) and output that value to the screen.

-    [ [ [ "http://garrettbluma.com" file_get_contents ; ] strlen ; ] strlen ; ] Prelude::println ;
-    # => 5

-But this syntax is ugly.
-It would be nice to avoid these nested parentheses.
-Enter the `|>` operator.
-(It should be familiar if you've used F#.)
+The `|>` operator should be familiar if you've used F#.
 It evaluates the stack, and wraps the result in an array for the next function.

     "http://garrettbluma.com" file_get_contents
       |> strlen